justaskmedia/Blackberry-Jam/README.md

 <h2>Getting Started</h2>

 If you haven't already, install Gulp.
-You need to do it globally first.
+You need to do it globally.
 Open up terminal and run the following code.

 <pre>npm install -g gulp</pre>

-Once that has finished installing, you'll need to install Gulp for the project.
-This is something you'll need to do for every project.
-You can do this by running:
+Once that has finished installing, you need to install the packages included in this framework.
+To do this run:

-<pre>npm install --save-dev gulp</pre>
+<pre>npm install</pre>

-Once that has finished installing, you're good to go.
 Run the command <pre>gulp</pre> and you're good to go.

 <h2>Sass</h2>